Jodie’s Prom for Duke Children’s

 Isabel, a hospital patient, connects the conga line during the 2018 Children's Prom

-Isabel, a hospital patient, connects the conga line during the 2018 Children's Prom.
+Isabel, a hospital patient, connects the conga line during Jodie's Prom for Duke Children's.
 Photo by Shawn Rocco.

 The annual Duke Children’s Prom started in 2017.
 The event is organized by the Division of Child & Family Mental Health & Community Psychiatry in the Department of Psychiatry & Behavioral Sciences.

 The prom has been made possible by support from the Department of Psychiatry & Behavioral Sciences, Department of Pediatrics, and Duke Health.
-Major supporters have included Meg’s Smile Foundation, the Duke Hospital Auxiliary, The Pratt Family Foundation, Dunkin’ Joy in Childhood Foundation, Headbands for Hope, and many individuals and volunteers.
+Major financial supporters have included Meg’s Smile Foundation, the Duke Hospital Auxiliary, The Pratt Family Foundation, Headbands for Hope, and the generous donors to Jodie's Fund.
+Each year, Jodie's Prom relies on staff volunteers from across the Duke Health system and on help from the Duke Men's Lacrosse Team, Duke Women's Soccer Team, and the Duke Men's Basketball Team to help make prom smiles happen.

 Learn more about our past proms: